softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 #### Passoff Common Problems

-Before coming to passoff with a TA, check this list of common problems that students have that make them fail a passoff to ensure your code doesn't have these issues.
+Before coming to passoff with a TA, check to make sure your code functions properly and doesn't have any of these common problems past students have had.
 [Phase 5 Passoff Common Problems](../../instruction/chess-tips/chess-tips.md#passoff-frequently-encountered-problems)

 ### Grading Rubric